-St Chad’s Church has watched over Poulton town centre and the Market Square for over 900 years, from its lovely spot surrounded by church yard and gardens
+St Chad’s Church has watched over Poulton town centre and the Market Square for over 900 years.
+It occupies a lovely spot, surrounded by the church yard and gardens.

 Crocus Time at St Chad’s

 The church grounds are famous for the display of crocus – they herald the arrival of Spring each year.